-Reheat your pizza in a toaster oven
+Option 1: Reheat your pizza in a toaster oven

-The best way to reheat pizza is using a toaster oven — period.
-Because of how a toaster oven heats up and applies hot air, your pizza will reheat nicely without leaving the crust soggy.
-Depending on your toaster oven, use the dedicated Pizza setting or toast on medium heat until cheese starts to melt.
+The best way to reheat pizza is by using a toaster oven — period (and Nick Sharma agrees).
+Because of how a toaster oven heats up and applies hot air, your pizza slices will reheat nicely without leaving the pizza crust soggy, and you will still have gooey cheese as if it was fresh.

-Make sure to try a pizza stone!
+Make sure to try an air fryer toaster oven and a pizza stone!

-Reheat your pizza in a skillet
+Option 3: Reheat your pizza in a skillet

 - Place 2 drops of water into the skillet away from the pizza.
 Turn the heat to low.